pypa/wheel/README.txt

 wheel
 =====

-A binary package format and installer for Python.
+A binary package format for Python.